Quantifying Fidelity: A Decisive Feature Approach to Comparing Synthetic and Real Imagery: Related Work

 \subsection{SUT-Agnostic Approaches to Fidelity}

 \emph{Domain randomization} applies random perturbations (lighting, textures, object placement) during training to encourage models to ignore irrelevant variation; however, it can inadvertently remove task-critical structure that the SUT needs~\cite{tobin2017domain}. \emph{Game-engine and physically-based rendering (PBR) synthesis} can generate large-scale, diverse scenes but does not guarantee that the SUT will process synthetic and real images through equivalent internal pathways~\cite{richter2016playing,cabonVirtualKITTI22020}. \emph{Image-translation} methods such as SimGAN and CycleGAN learn mappings between synthetic and real domains to reduce visual discrepancy; yet without explicit semantic constraints, they may alter safety-relevant content (e.g., removing a pedestrian or shifting lane boundaries)~\cite{shrivastava2017simgan,zhu2017cyclegan}. \emph{Diffusion models with spatial control} (e.g., ControlNet) condition generation on semantic layouts or edge maps, improving structural fidelity to scene geometry; however, they do not verify whether the SUT's internal reasoning transfers~\cite{rombachHighResolutionImageSynthesis2022,zhangAddingConditionalControl2023}.
 Metric analyses further caution that popular perceptual scores (LPIPS, FID) correlate poorly with downstream task performance~\cite{Zhang2018LPIPS}.
-While valuable, all these methods are SUT-agnostic: they improve visual similarity without checking whether the SUT relies on the same causal evidence.
-This limitation motivates SUT-specific approaches. \revnote{Addresses Jeroen p.2 lines 74--80: expanded all five SUT-agnostic method descriptions from single-clause summaries to multi-sentence explanations that clarify (a) what each method does and (b) why it falls short of ensuring mechanism parity.}
+While valuable, all these methods are SUT-agnostic: they improve visual similarity without checking whether the SUT relies on the same causal evidence motivating SUT-specific approaches.